 Is it cheaper to get a phone contract with an upfront cost?

-While it’s not cheaper in the sense that you won't save any money, you will benefit from lower monthly premiums.
-Which means there's less to find each month.
+It’s not cheaper in the sense that you won't save any money in the long run.
+However, you’ll benefit from lower monthly premiums – which means there's less to pay each month.

 Can I get a phone contract with bad credit and no upfront cost?